How to visit Bagamoyo

 Bagamoyo stone town tour (2-3 hours)

-Bagamoyo is surrounded by old buildings of the previous generation, beautiful Arab architecture with thick walls of Earth fitted with well-carved doors made of thick African hardwood.
+Bagamoyo is surrounded by old buildings from the previous generation, beautiful Arab architecture with thick earth walls fitted with well-carved doors made of thick African hardwood.

 Kaole ruins tour (1-3 hours)

 Kaole village formerly known as ‘Pumbuji’ is one of the oldest villages that immigrants from Arabic countries choose as they landed on East Africa’s coast.
-The village has ruins dating back to the 13th Century.
-It is in this village where the Sultan of Oman preferred to settle and construct administrative and military headquarters.
+The town has ruins dating back to the 13th Century.
+In this village, the Sultan of Oman decided to settle and establish administrative and military headquarters.

 Bagamoyo Catholic Church & Museum tour